Our Top Picks

 "For a serious beer enthusiast interested in learning the intricacies of beer making and the science behind the process."

 Best for Beginners: Mr. Beer American Golden Ale Complete Beer Making Kit at Amazon

 "Ideal for someone that wants to experience homebrewing beer, but doesn’t want to invest time into learning the more intricate process."

-Best Small Batch: 1 Gallon Small-Batch Beer Brewing Starter Kit at Amazon
+Best Small Batch: Northern Brewer Craft Beer Making Gift Set at Amazon

 "This beer making kit is perfect if you have limited storage space for fermentation, or if you simply want to focus on creating small-batch brews from home."